Serukalathur Sama: Early life

 Born in the village Serukalathur in Thiruvarur district to Mirasudar (Manager of own farm) Vaidyanadhaiyer, his birth name was Swaminathan.
 When he was 5 years old his mother died and the father remarried.
 So Swaminathan went to live with his uncle in Thanjavur.
 He learned Carnatic music along with academic studies.
 After passing the S. S. L. C. examination, he married and begot 3 children.
 He went to Madras in search of employment.
 There he worked as a clerk for 2 months in the office of the Indian National Congress Party and then for 10 years in the Cosmopolitan Club.

 Film career

 He was a handsome person and had the ability to sing in bass voice.
 While he was working in the Cosmopolitan club he came in contact with a member of the club Ananthanarayanan Narayanan, who established Srinivasa Cinetone, the first sound recording studio of south India in Kilpauk.
 Narayanan introduced Swaminathan into films.
 Swaminathan, now known as Serukalathur Sama, had good looks and singing talent.
 He was cast as Lord Krishna in most of the films.
+Sama's role as great Tamil poet Kambar of 12th century, in the movie Ambikapathi was much appreciated.